Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/overview.md

 Defenses (SEAD).
 Designed to seek out and neutralize enemy radar installations, the Shrike is an anti-radiation missile that targets radar-emitting threats.

+The [AGM-12 Bullpup](bullpup.md), a radio-controlled guided short-range air-to-ground missile that can be steered manually by the crew allowing them to engage ground-based threats.

 ![Maverick Shot](../../../img/maverick_shot.jpg)